Register for the Credential Assembly Services (CAS)

 - Fill out the Free Application for Federal Student Aid (FAFSA).
 The law schools to which you apply will determine your eligibility for federal financial aid.
 The amount offered by each law school will vary, and each student’s financial need will be assessed individually because costs vary from school to school

-- Call, write, e-mail, or visit the website of the financial aid office of the law schools to which you are applying.
+- Because each law school’s scholarship and financial aid processes are different, contact and visit the website of the financial aid office of law schools to find out more information.
 Some schools may require you to submit information in addition to the FAFSA.